Poved

 Please note: that I have currently written 7 essays on the Sociology of Education and intent to write a few more in the near future.
-Note that in each case these essays are far longer than could be written under examination conditions and that although they include points of knowledge , application and evaluation I tend to use separate paragraphs for each of these categories rather than to combine several categories in each paragraph as in the strongly recommended PEEEL approach whereby each paragraph should included Point; Explanation, Example: Evaluation and Link to following Paragraph.
+Note that in each case these essays are far longer than could be written under examination conditions and that although they include points of knowledge, application and evaluation I tend to use separate paragraphs for each of these categories rather than to combine several categories in each paragraph as in the strongly recommended PEEEL approach whereby each paragraph should include Point; Explanation, Example: Evaluation and Link to following Paragraph.

 I hope that you find the information in these essays useful but would strongly recommend that you write your own essays using the PEEEL approach or something very similar to it.
-Obviously your teachers will advise you as to appropriate essay writing technique.
+Obviously, your teachers will advise you as to appropriate essay writing technique.

-Essay :Analyse the importance of poverty as an explanation of social class differences in educational achievement
+Essay: Analyse the importance of poverty as an explanation of social class differences in educational achievement

 Useful Links